luk3yx/minetest-snippets/README.md

     however is only called if `fields` contains `name` (a string).
  - `form.context`: Private data stored with this `form` object.
 Not sent to clients.
- - `form.pname`: The player name associated with this form.
+ - `form.pname`: The player name associated with this form. *Changing this will not change the player the form is associated with.*

 *When a form is deleted (`form=nil`) and it is not open by the client, garbage collection will allow the internal `formname` to be reused.*